chef/chef-web-docs/content/data_bags.md

 top-level key that corresponds to the environment or by using separate items for each environment.

-A data bag that is storing a top-level key for an environment might look something like this:
+A data bag stores a top-level key for an environment might look something like this:

 ```json